0-0017/DashChain/README.md

 # Project DASH

-Project DASH merges the realms of cryptocurrency and blockchain technology to pioneer innovative investment solutions.
-This blockchain implementation offers a secure and efficient framework for managing digital transactions, with future plans to integrate AI for enhanced decision-making capabilities.
+Project DASH's blockchain implementation offers a secure and efficient framework for managing digital transactions, with future plans to integrate AI for enhanced decision-making capabilities.

 ## Table of Contents